 1. Hyundai conducted research into where sales happen in the automotive industry.
 They found that 95% of all purchases made happen at the dealership.

-2. In 2021, automotive will account for 8.1% of all US digital ad spend.
+2. In 2021, automotive accounted for 8.1% of all US digital ad spend.
 We know that paid spend drives around 38% of traffic on average so competition is fierce.
 As such, the automotive industry will represent a large portion of marketing spend in the US, and likely other divisions too.

 3. Automotive consumers visit an average of 4.2 websites in their purchasing process.
 And, they’ll often use multiple devices throughout this process.